JaredLBailey/JaredLBailey.github.io/_posts/2023-05-14-chi-square-test.md

             <li><b>Alternate Hypothesis</b>: There is a relationship between mailer type and signup rate.
 They are not independent.</li>
             <li><b>Acceptance Criteria</b>: 0.05</li>
         </ol>
-    <li>I aggregated the data in a 2x2 matric: signup flag by mailer type</li>
+    <li>I aggregated the data in a 2x2 matrix: signup flag by mailer type</li>
     <li>Using python, I calculated the chi-square statistic, p-value, and expected values</li>
 </ol>